Slow Cooker Chicken Paprika

 Ingredients for slow cooker chicken paprika on a table.

-1. Season the chicken thighs with salt and pepper on both sides.
-Heat olive oil in a skillet over medium-high heat.
-Sear the chicken thighs, skin-side down, until crispy and golden brown, about 5-7 minutes per side.
+Step One: Season chicken thighs with salt and pepper.
+In a skillet over medium-high heat, sear the chicken skin-side down in olive oil until golden brown, about 5–7 minutes per side.
 Remove and set aside.

-5. About 30 minutes before serving, whisk together sour cream and flour in a small bowl until smooth.
-Stir this mixture into the slow cooker.
-Replace the lid and cook for an additional 30 minutes to thicken the sauce.
+Step Three: Cover and cook on LOW for 6–7 hours or HIGH for 3–4 hours.
+About 30 minutes before serving, whisk together sour cream and flour until smooth, stir it into the slow cooker, and cook for 30 more minutes until the sauce thickens.

 A piece of slow cooker chicken paprika being held up with a spatula.